alejandrogarcia-hub/json_flow/README.md

 2. **Parsing Operations**: O(1)
    - All parsing operations use constant extra space

-### Recursion
+### Stack

-The parser uses recursion to handle nested structures.
+The parser uses a stack to handle nested structures.
 The depth of the recursion is determined by the depth of the JSON structure being parsed.
-For deep nested json files, it might raise a stack overflow runtime error.
+For deep nested json files, the solution **will not raise a stack overflow runtime error** (unless not enough memory).

 ## Installation